-Jana Duggar’s Rumored Boyfriend Addresses Facebook Scandal But Ignores Courting Rumor, Fans Love His Humor
+Jana Duggar’s Rumored Boyfriend Addresses Facebook Scandal, But Ignores Courting Rumor, Fans Love His Humor

 Jana Duggar is the eldest Duggar daughter without courting or wedding plans.
-Much of Counting On fans’ attention has been on her as she navigates life with all her sisters in their twenties moved out of the family home.
+Much of Counting On fans’ attention has been on her as she navigates life with all her sisters in their 20s having moved out of the family home.
 So when she is pictured with a man, even though the family drops no courting hints, the fans like to jump to conclusions on their relationship status.

 The last picture the Duggars uploaded of Jana was a dinner picture that included many of the kids.
-Among the crowd, there was a man, whom the fans were not familiar with, that drew attention.
+Among the crowd, there was a man that the fans were not familiar with, and who drew attention.
 Many started to speculate whether he is a potential “beau” for the 27-year-old Duggar, who was sitting on the other side of the table.

 “Hmmm wonder who the new guy is,” a fan commented.

-They soon discovered that it is a family friend called Caleb Williams, but were not able to confirm nor deny whether he was courting Jana.
+They soon discovered that it is a family friend, Caleb Williams, but were not able to confirm nor deny whether he was courting Jana.

 Caleb drew the fans’ attention in a different way.
 Many people spotted in the picture that his shirt had come untucked and that his underwear was showing.